AntoineMartinPoly/FittsTest/Assets/README.md

 ## How to run it

-* Set up your steamVR and your eye calibration
+* Set up your SteamVR and your eye calibration
 * Build and run the scene
 	* Two screen will appear, one for the VR view and one for the menu
 * Enter test parameters